sdmoran/sigmapi-web/docs/dev-guide/deploy.md

 ### 1. SSH into our WebFaction box.

-Credentials are redacted, contact @kdmccormick if you need them.
+Credentials are redacted, contact @thomas-schweich if you need them.

 ```bash
 $ ssh our_username@our_domain.webfactional.com